albinoz/ffmpeg-static-OSX/README.md

 #### Result :

 ##### =-> On Successfully Build :
-`ffmpeg static binary must be copied on Desktop`
+`ffmpeg static binary will be copied on Desktop`

 ##### x-> On Error Build :
 `Please Report with log to`